donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 Procedurally, when a research administrator revokes a user's authorization as a DCX employee, he/she must also revoke that user's manager role in all the relevant collections.

-It can happen that, after removing a collection manager, that collection has no longer a collection.
+It can happen that, after removing a collection manager, a given collection no longer has a manager.
 In that case, in agreement with the center director, the research administrator must assign a new collection manager.
 Importantly, every collection must have at least one collection manager.

 ### 7.2.
 Protocol Specific for Data Acquisition Collections